 To be eligible for a refund of any kind upon withdrawal from school the student must present a formal, approved Notice of Withdrawal or an Add-Drop Slip at the Accounting Office.
 The Records Office and Housing Office will provide information on the application procedures required.
 Refunds are not prorated; rather, they are made in terms of the policy statements below and the residence halls lease.
 Refunds allowed against paid tuition and student services fees upon withdrawal are provided as follows:

-On programs of six credit hours or less, the student will be assessed a \$15 withdrawal fee if withdrawal occurs during the first week of the term and a \$30 withdrawal fee if withdrawal occurs during the second week.
-If the student withdraws after the second week of the term, the student will be required to pay the full amount of tuition and student services fees.
+On programs of six credit hours or less, the student will be assessed a \$15 withdrawal fee if withdrawal occurs during the first week of the term, \$30 if withdrawal occurs during the second week, \$45 if withdrawal occurs during the third week, and \$60 if withdrawal occurs during the fourth week.
+If the student withdraws after the fourth week of the term, the student will be required to pay the full amount of tuition and student services fees.